Mutual Exchange Guarantee

 - As part of this process, an affordability assessment will be carried out on any applicant who will become an Estuary Housing Association tenant.
 This will be done if you are an exisitng Estaury tenant, or are new to us

-- Where tenant is new to Estuary, a credit reference will also be completed on anyone who will become a tenant
+- When a tenant is new to us, a credit reference will also be completed on anyone who will become a tenant

 - Where we feel the property is unaffordable or there is a significantly poor credit history, the exchange will be refused